Iran tried to seize 2 oil tankers near Strait of Hormuz and fired shots at one of them, US Navy says | Headlines

 There was no immediate Iranian comment on the incidents.

-Ambrey, a maritime intelligence service, said the tanker that was fired upon was a Bahamas-flagged, Greek-owned, US managed crude oil tanker transiting from the United Arab Emirates to Singapore.
-It said the firing of shots happened 28 nautical miles northeast of Muscat, the capital of Oman.
+Three hours later, the US Navy received a distress call from the Bahamian-flagged oil tanker Richmond Voyager more than 20 nautical miles off the coast of Muscat, the capital of Oman.
+The Navy said another Iranian naval vessel had closed within a mile (1.6 kilometres) of the tanker and had ordered it to stop.

+The same US destroyer sped toward the tanker at "maximum speed," the Navy said in a statement.
+"Prior to McFaul's arrival on scene, Iranian personnel fired multiple, long bursts from both small arms and crew-served weapons," it said.

-The US Navy says Iran has seized at least five commercial vessels in the last two years and has harassed several others.
+The US Navy says Iran has seized at least five commercial vessels in the last two years and has harassed more than a dozen others.
 Many of the incidents have occurred in and around the Strait of Hormuz, the narrow mouth of the Persian Gulf through which 20 per cent of all crude oil passes.

+In April, masked Iranian navy commandos conducted a helicopter-borne raid to seize a US-bound oil tanker in the Gulf of Oman, footage of which was aired on Iranian state TV.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)